elixir-bridge/elixir-bridge.github.io/01_Installfest/10-deploy-a-phoenix-app.markdown

 In this case..the name of the app is `stormy-stream-65433`

---buildpack option we are passing allows us to specify the Elixir buildpack we want Heroku to use.
+The **--buildpack** option we are passing allows us to specify the Elixir buildpack we want Heroku to use.

 A buildpack is a convenient way of packaging framework and/or runtime support.
 In our case it's installing Erlang, Elixir, fetching our application dependencies, and so on, before we run it.